enchant97/web-portal/docs/developers/building-plugins.md

 ```

 ## Reference Plugin
 If you are looking for a example plugin, well your in luck.
-Web Portal comes with a plugin called "core".
+Web Portal comes with plugins called "core" and "core_extras".
 You can use this as a good reference on how a plugin should be laid out.

 ## Plugin Creation
 This section will walk-through creating a plugin.
 Before making a plugin an internal name must be decided, for this tutorial we will use "my_plugin" as that.